Boylston Street

 We’re making safety improvements to Boylston Street in the Fenway.
 Boylston Street was identified as a priority bike corridor in Go Boston 2030.

-Safety improvements for cyclists and pedestrians are planned for Boylston Street in the Fenway, between Ipswich Street and Park Drive/Brookline Avenue.
-These improvements will make it easier for people who walk, ride a bike, and take transit to access homes, jobs, parks, businesses, and cultural institutions in:
+Safety improvements for cyclists and pedestrians have been underway for Boylston Street in the Fenway, between Ipswich Street and Park Drive/Brookline Avenue.
+These improvements will make it safer and easier for people who walk, ride a bike, and take transit to access homes, jobs, parks, businesses, and cultural institutions in:

 The reconstruction of Boylston Street was identified as a priority project in the Fenway-Longwood-Kenmore Transportation Action Plan.